Ford invests $500M in Rivian with electric F-150, Tesla pickup truck in mind

 Ford is developing a portfolio of EVs, including an electric version of the F-150 to go up against an electric pickup brewing at Tesla.
 However, in a conference call outlining the partnership, Hinrichs said the electric F-150 won't be the recipient of Rivian's platform.

-"The [electric] F-150 development has already started," he said.
+"The (electric) F-150 development has already started," he said.
 "We don’t want to slow that down."

 Rivian R1S